Artsplendr/AgenticAI-Router-AI-Research-Copilot/README.md

 [![CI](https://github.com/Artsplendr/AgenticAI-Router-AI-Research-Copilot/actions/workflows/ci.yml/badge.svg)](https://github.com/Artsplendr/AgenticAI-Router-AI-Research-Copilot/actions/workflows/ci.yml)

-This project helps researchers quickly compare evidence from academic papers, web resources, and personal notes in one routed workflow, reducing manual search and synthesis time.
-Its source-grounded answers with citations and transparent routing make it easier to validate claims and build reliable, reproducible research insights.
+Researchers often face fragmented evidence across papers, web resources, and personal notes, which makes comparison slow and increases the risk of missing or conflicting information.
+Manual synthesis is also hard to reproduce and verify because sources and reasoning paths are not consistently tracked.

-AI Research Copilot is an agentic AI system that routes user queries to specialized knowledge agents (papers, web docs, notes) based on intent and synthesizes a unified, high-quality response.
-The system demonstrates a production-ready router architecture using LangGraph orchestration, LangChain components, and multimodal Retrieval-Augmented Generation (RAG).
+AI Research Copilot addresses this by routing each query to the most relevant sources (Paper, Web, Notes), then synthesizing a single citation-grounded answer with transparent route tracing.
+This reduces research overhead, improves consistency, and makes conclusions easier to validate and reuse.
+The system demonstrates a production-oriented router architecture using LangGraph orchestration, LangChain components, and multimodal Retrieval-Augmented Generation (RAG).

 **LLM/MLOps focus:** This project demonstrates practical LLM/MLOps patterns for agentic RAG systems.